AI Scan of Calories in Cheese

 Frequently Asked Questions

-Are aged hard cheeses like parmesan lower in lactose than soft fresh cheeses?
+Are aged cheeses lower in lactose?

 Snap a photo.
 See calories & macros.